NTU-Mecatron/camera_rospkg/README.md

 - `is_wsl2` (bool): whether to MJPG encoding.
 Discourage to use this when not working with WSL2.
 Default: false.
 - `is_display` (bool): whether to display the images on screen.
 Default: false.

-You may also notice that there is also the parameter list `disable_pub_plugins` which disables the plugins such as `compressed`, `compressedDepth` and `theora` publishers.
+You may also notice that there is also the parameter list `disable_pub_plugins` which disables the plugins such as `compressedDepth` and `theora` publishers.
 These plugins are not required and can cause additional bugs when not used.

+In the launch file, there is also a section to enable rosbag recording.
+Just uncomment this block of code and it will work!

 #### Published Topics